shogun-toolbox/shogun/doc/readme/DEVELOPING.md

 # Developing Shogun

-This is a very basic checklist on how to get started in hacking Shogun, You should:
+This is a very basic checklist on how to get started with Shogun, You should:

 1. Compile from source, see [INSTALL.md](INSTALL.md).